giuliainbarcelona/mvp-dashboard-project/README.md

 \* The initial date is given in the american format: YYYY-MM-DD

 \*\* Men, women, kids, clothing, sport, home are the categories

+To create the DateRangePickerComp I have used this library: https://hypeserver.github.io/react-date-range/#calendar And coded along this tutorial: https://www.youtube.com/watch?v=5OEOLDBow_0